 Please call the Healthcare Enrollment Team at 503-303-5668 (Portland Metro Area) or toll free 1-855-437-2694 right away.

 A: No, you can select any plan on the Marketplace.
-However, if you are eligible and would like to be eligible for premium assistance and out-of-pocket assistance under the Supplemental Trust, you must enroll in one of the Trust-approved plans on the Health Insurance Marketplace.
+However, if you are eligible for Supplemental Trust benefits and would like to get assistance paying for your premiums and out-of-pocket medical costs, you must enroll in one of the Trust-Approved Plans on the Health Insurance Marketplace.
 Refer to your Plan Booklet--available in English, Spanish, Vietnamese, or Russian--for more information.

-Q: I am currently receiving the Average Premium Reimbursement, what should I do if I want to receive Supplemental Trust benefits?
+Q: I am currently receiving the Average Premium Reimbursement for 2019, what should I do if I want to receive Supplemental Trust benefits?

-A: To continue to receive Trust benefits, you need to enroll into a Trust-Approved plan immediately.
-Open enrollment is from November 1, 2018, to December 15, 2018, and you need to take steps to enroll into a Trust-Approved plan if you would like to continue to receive benefits in 2019 and are otherwise eligible.
-Otherwise, your reimbursement benefit under the Trust will end in December of 2018.
+A: To continue to receive Trust benefits, you need to enroll into a Trust-Approved Plan at your first opportunity and no later than Open Enrollment.
+Open Enrollment is from November 1 to December 15 and you need to take steps to enroll into a Trust-Approved Plan if you would like to continue to receive benefits in 2020 and are otherwise eligible.
+Otherwise, your reimbursement benefit under the Trust will end in December of 2019.

-A: If the plan you enrolled in is still a Trust-Approved plan for 2019, the decision on your appeal still stands.
+A: If the plan you enrolled in is still the same Trust-Approved Plan for 2020, the decision on your appeal still stands.
 You will need to review the information on this page to make sure that you take the appropriate steps to continue to have medical insurance and receive Trust benefits.
-You are also encouraged to review the 2019 plan summary and provider networks to make sure this option still works for you.
+You are also encouraged to review the 2020 plan summary and provider networks to make sure this option still works for you.

 A: Yes!
 You can use your Card to pay for your insurance premiums as long as you are eligible.